h-hub/facebookApp/README.md

 7. got to framework and run "npm install"
 8. got to api/server and run "npm install
 9. got to api/build-files and run "npm install" and "gulp publish"
+10. as the last step go to runner/server and run "node app"

 NOTE : I only had limited time to test the app.
 If you face any dificulties while setting this up.
 Please email harsha.kj89@gmail.com or call +94714653658